-The Microchip Technology Inc. 24AA64/24LC64 (24XX64) is a 64 Kbit Electrically Erasable PROM.
-The device is organized as eight blocks of 1K x 8-bit memory with a 2-wire serial interface.
-Low-voltage design permits operation down to 1.8V, with standby and active currents of only 1 μA and 1 mA, respectively.
-It has been developed for advanced, low-power applications such as personal communications or data acquisition.
-The 24XX64 also has a page write capability for up to 32 bytes of data.
-Functional address lines allow up to eight devices on the same bus, for up to 512 Kbits address space.
-The 24XX64 is available in the standard 8-pin PDIP, surface mount SOIC, TSSOP and MSOP packages.
+The Microchip Technology Inc. 24AA01/24LC01B (24XX01) is a 1 Kbit Electrically Erasable PROM.
+The device is organized as one block of 128 x 8-bit memory with a 2-wire serial interface.
+Low-voltage design permits operation down to 1.8V with standby and active currents of only 1 μA and 1 mA, respectively.
+The 24XX01 also has a page write capability for up to 8 bytes of data.
+The 24XX01 is available in the standard 8-pin PDIP, surface mount SOIC, TSSOP and MSOP packages and is also available in the 5-lead SOT-23 package.